Minimum Feedback for Collision-Free Scheduling in Massive Random Access

-Thus, in the fixed-length code case, scheduling $k$ out of a total of $n$ users into $k$ slots in a massive random access scenario with no collision requires a feedback rate that scales at least as $\log(e)$ bits per active user when $k \ll n$. \end{thm}
+The same bound also applies to the fixed-length code case, i.e., to $R^{*}_{f}(n,k)$.
+Thus, with either fixed or variable-length codes, scheduling $k$ random users out of a total of $n$ users into $k$ slots in a massive random access scenario with no collision requires an average rate that scales at least as $\log(e)$ bits per active user in the regime where $k\ll n$. \end{thm}

-\begin{proof} The number of activity patterns covered by a partition is maximized when the sizes of the subsets of the partition take integer values surrounding $\frac{n}{k}$.
+\begin{IEEEproof} The number of activity patterns covered by a partition is maximized when the sizes of the subsets of the partition take integer values surrounding $\frac{n}{k}$.
 In particular, we can show that